Tswagerman/MLproject/README.md

 ### Description:
 feedforward (back-propagation) neural network
-This project can be used as independent preprocessing code for classifying people suffering from Parkinson's disease from healthy people based on speech signals from voice recordings.
-See reference 3.
-Using Keras preprocessing layers from the Tensorflow library.
+TThis project can be used to classify people into two categories; People suffering from Parkinson's disease and people who are not.
+This is based on speech signals from voice recordings.
+See reference 4.
+Keras preprocessing layers from the Tensorflow library were used to accomplish this.

 ### Run instructions:
 1) Go to suitable directory